SodaSyrup/guidingit/docs/README.md

 To the new **Guides**, by **Salad**.

 ???+ Tip "placeholder text?"
     Lorem Ipsum.
 Lorem Ipsum.
-However guides in the [Additional Guides](mods/README.md) should work for any pack with said mod.
+However,. guides in the [Additional Guides](mods/README.md) should work for any pack with said mod.

 ## Intro